kobbled/rossum/README.md

 # rossum
 v0.0.5

-This is `rossum`, a cmake-like Makefile generator for Fanuc Robotics (Karel) projects.
+This is `rossum`, a cmake-like `Makefile` generator for Fanuc Robotics (Karel) projects.

 ## Overview

-This tool works around one of `ktrans.exe`'s more serious limitations: supporting only a single, global include directory (really only the *current working directory*).
-It does this by introducing the concept of a *workspace* with *source packages* and by explicitly supporting out-of-source builds.
-Auto-generated `Makefile`s take care of resolving build-time dependencies by copying files to the right locations whenever - and *wherever* - they are needed.

-As a side-effect, `rossum` makes the creation and distribution of re-usable libraries for Karel much more convenient.
+This tool introduces a package based workflow for Karel development: packages are directories that contain a marker file (a *manifest*) that contains some metadata describing the dependencies of that package and any translatable targets.
+Detection of packages and generation of the `Makefile` is done once at configuration time, relying on `make`'s dependency resolution to build all targets in the correct order.

 ## Requirements

-`rossum` is written in Python 2, so naturally it needs a Python 2 installation.
+`rossum` is written in Python 2, so naturally it needs a Python 2 install.

-In addition, the generated `Makefile`s depend on a version of GNU Make being available and a Win32 port of the `busybox` utilities.

-The author uses GNU Make 3.80 from [unxutils][] (be sure to get the version distributed in `UnxUpdates.zip`), and [busybox-w32][].
-Both are stand-alone executables with no additional dependencies.
+In addition, the generated `Makefile`s depend on a version of GNU Make being available and on [ktransw][].
+The author uses GNU Make 3.80 from [unxutils][] (be sure to get the version distributed in `UnxUpdates.zip`).
+This is a stand-alone executable with no additional dependencies.

 ## Installation